Kerry Freedman: Career

 After teaching K-12 art, Freedman's higher education career began as a professor at the University of Minnesota from 1985–2000.
-Currently, she is a professor of Art and Design Education at Northern Illinois University.
+Currently, she is a professor a senior graduate faculty of Art and Design Education at Northern Illinois University.
 While at Northern Illinois University, Freedman was elected as a Distinguished Fellow of the National Art Education Association (NAEA) in 2000, received the 2006 NAEA Higher Art Educator of the year, and the 2014 Higher Art Educator of the Year by the Illinois Art Education Association (IAEA).
-She has also received the Leon Jackman Award (the Australian national award for distinguished research in art education), the Ziegfeld Award, the Manual Barkan Award (NAEA), the United States Society for Education through Art Award (2019) among others.
+She has also received the 2026 Eisner Lifetime Achievement Award (NAEA), the first (2025) Art Education Research Institute Leadership Award, the 2024 Distinguished Faculty Award (NIU), the 1998 Leon Jackman Award (the Australian national award for distinguished research in art education), the 2019 Ziegfeld Award, the 2018 Lowenfeld Award, the 2012 Manual Barkan Award (NAEA), and the 2019 United States Society for Education through Art Award among others.

-Freedman has worked in over twenty-five countries and has done over one hundred and fifty national and international presentations.
+Freedman has worked in over twenty-five countries.
 She has also supported the arts through several PBS Kids publications that emphasized the importance of art in child development, self-expression, and developing connections.